infoatgodreams/GoDreams-Repository/Volume 2/Reference Reading/Service providers to CCIs/Catalysts for Social Action/CSA_Children's Committees.md

 Annotation Summary of Master-Class-Enabling-Childrens-Right-to-Participation-Through-Childrens-Committee-in-CCIs-November-2020.pdf.

-Highlight [page 6]: Children’s Rights
+Highlight [page 6]: Children’s Rights are important

 Children’s rights as per the United Nations Convention on Rights of the Child can be clustered into the following groups: